TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 ------------------------

 .. deprecated:: 11.5
-   Using callback functions is deprecated and shall be replaced by new JavaScriptModuleInstruction declarations.
-In FormEngine, loading RequireJS module via arrays is deprecated and has to be migrated as well.
+   Using callback functions is deprecated and shall be replaced with new JavaScriptModuleInstruction declarations.
+In FormEngine, loading the RequireJS module via arrays is deprecated and has to be migrated as well.

-JavaScript is added only via RequireJS modules, the registration allows an init method to be called if the module is loaded by the browser.
-This can be done using the function :php:` JavaScriptModuleInstruction::forRequireJS`.
+JavaScript is added via RequireJS modules using the function :php:` JavaScriptModuleInstruction::forRequireJS`.

 .. code-block:: php
    :caption: Example in a FormEngine component